Get E-Book

 That loop ends when the readable side ends or errors.
 It uses stream async iteration from Chapter 7.
 It still reads from the same lower socket receive path.

-The server also has lifecycle events:
+The server has its own lifecycle events -

 server.on('listening', () => console.log('ready'));